SBA Loan Interest Rates: The Essential Guide

 How do SBA Loan Rates compare to other small business loans?

 There are plenty of small business loan options available.
-Both conventional business loans, such as a bank loan, and alternative online business loans provide a wide range of financing options and funding amounts.
+Both conventional business loans, such as those from a bank, and alternative online business loans offer a wide range of financing options and funding amounts.

 Some of these loans offer advantages over SBA loans.
-For example, some alternative lenders can provide next-day or even same-day funding.
+For example, some alternative lenders can provide funding as soon as the same day or even the next day.
 Most other business loans don’t have the rigid eligibility, qualification, or documentation requirements that SBA loans carry.

 If you are interested in non-SBA loans with looser requirements and faster funding times, consider one of the following: